Ľubomír Pištek

 Ľubomír Pištek (born 7 August 1980) is a former Slovak professional ice hockey player who played in the Slovak Extraliga and Czech Extraliga.
 He was selected by the Philadelphia Flyers in the 8th round (222nd overall) of the 1998 NHL Entry Draft.
 He played six seasons with HC Slovan Bratislava.
+Over the course of his career, Pištek won Slovak league championship twice with Slovan Bratislava (2001-02 and 2006-07).
+He also won the Czech league championship with HC Moeller Pardubice in the 2003-04 session.